Crux

 What happens during resolution:

-1. Validate input against the prompt's merged Zod schema (prompt input + context inputs)
+1. Validate input against the prompt's merged Zod schema (prompt input + context inputs), adopting defaults and transforms

-2. Filter contexts — drop ones with when returning false, falsy entries in use, and unmatched match() cases
+3. Filter contexts: drop ones with when returning false, falsy entries in use, and unmatched match() cases

-4. Resolve contexts — call each context's system function in priority order, with caching (cacheTtl) when configured
+4. Resolve contexts: call each context's system function in use order, with resolver memoization when memo.ttl is configured

-5. Build system blocks — concatenate the pieces of context, attaching provider-cache markers per block
+5. Build system blocks: compose provider-cached contexts as a stable cached prefix before the uncached tail, attaching provider-cache markers per block

 The result is the same regardless of which adapter you call next.
 This is the portability layer and the point where Crux can show what made it into the request.